Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 2

 Stars Advanced Stats

-- In the past 10 games, the Stars have scored 1.4 more goals per game than their season average.
+- In the last 10 games, the Stars have scored 1.4 more goals per game than their season average.

-- The Stars are ranked third in league action for the fewest goals against this season, having given up 215 total goals (2.6 per game).
+- The Stars are ranked third in NHL play for the fewest goals against this season, having conceded 215 total goals (2.6 per game).

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.